paultheastronomer/betapic/README.md

 **spec_line.py** - Plots all COS data centered on a particular line

 **Ly_data.py** - Creates the data file containing obsevations around the Ly-alpha line.

+**Ly_fit.py** - Fits the Ly-alpha line using voigt profiles and estimates column densities.